Ileriayo/computer_pointer_controller/README.md

 ```

 ## Demo
-Execute the `main.py` script with the required arguments.
+Navigate to the `src/` directory and execute the `main.py` script with the required arguments.
 See the [documentation](#documentation) for more info.
 ```
 python3 main.py <arguments>